bechtleperings/vocab-entity-annotation-framework/docs/properties/explanation.md

 # LLM usage

-Our default LLM is ...
+Our default LLM is a Mistral-7B-Instruct-v0.2 llm.